 - For clarity, the treatment figure for adults and adolescents now shows two 'tracks', based on the choice of reliever.
 Treatment may be stepped up or down within a track using the same reliever at each step, or treatment may be switched between tracks, according to the individual patient's needs. - Track 1, in which the reliever is low dose ICS-formoterol, is the preferred approach recommended by GINA.
 When a patient at any step has asthma symptoms, they use low dose ICS-formoterol as needed for symptom relief.
 In Steps 3-5, they also take ICS-formoterol as regular daily treatment.
-This approach is preferred because it reduces the risk of severe exacerbations compared with using a SABA reliever. - Track 2, in which the reliever is a SABA, is an alternative if Track 1 is not possible, or is not preferred by a patient with no exacerbations on their current therapy.
+This approach is preferred because it reduces the risk of severe exacerbations compared with using a SABA reliever, with similar symptom control. - Track 2, in which the reliever is a SABA, is an alternative if Track 1 is not possible, or if a patient is stable, with good adherence and no exacerbations in the past year on their current therapy.
 In Step 1, the patient takes a SABA and a low dose ICS together for symptom relief (in combination, or with the ICS taken right after the SABA).
 In Steps 2-5, the reliever is a SABA.
 Before considering a SABA reliever, consider whether the patient is likely to be adherent with their ICS-containing controller therapy, as otherwise they would be at higher risk of exacerbations.